tropicbliss/ToolBreakageWarningPlugin/README.md

 # ToolBreakageWarning

-A Spigot plugin that informs the user when a tool is about to break.
+A Spigot plugin that informs the user when an item is about to break.